Please follow the link below for our latest update on Coronavirus:Coronavirus Update

 Trips in recent years have included: museums, an astrodome, forests, zoos, London theatre productions, galleries and more.
 Development of life skills is key to our pupils’ success, we visit supermarkets, town centres, cafes, garden centres and use public transport to promote practical living skills in a real environment.
 Our students take part in sports and leisure activities on a weekly basis, which include; horse riding, rock climbing, cycling, golf, swimming and fitness.
-As well as trips throughout the year, students take part in a residential trip at the end of Key Stage 3 and 4 to mark the end of a phase in their education.
+As well as day trips throughout the year, pupils also get to take part in a residential trip.

 In addition to school trips and visits, Oakley has a clear view on maximising opportunities to learn outside the classroom whether that’s in the on-site learning lodge, the amphitheatre in the woods or simply extending the lesson into the playground.

 In February 2018, some of our Year 10 pupils were given the opportunity to attend a residential skiing trip in the resort of Pila in Italy.